AppJail-makejails/filebrowser/README.md

 ### Arguments

 * `filebrowser_builder` (default: `filebrowserb`): Makejail builder name.
 * `filebrowser_options` (mandatory): Makejail that contains options for the Makejail builder.
 This Makejail is intended for passing network options.
+An absolute path must be passed.

 ## Tags